Get ideas to create the perfect green bathroom. From the walls, to tile and accessories, green is a natural choice for the bathroom.

 Despite the presence of a contemporary glass-wall shower, this space is strictly Victorian.
 Green subway tiles protect the wall behind a traditional white console sink; classic white octagonal tiles cover the floor.
 Beige panels beside the room's large windows offer the look of aged architecture.
 Additional antiquities include a claw-foot tub, crystal chandelier, and bright green ginger jar atop a fern stand.
 Brown-and-white prints cover the windows and the comfy chair, adding a contrasting color that doesn't fight with the vivid greens.

 Exposed ceiling beams and a hardwood floor -- all with a natural finish -- partner beautifully with a double vanity painted a soft sage green.
 The furniture-style vanity stands atop turned feet, which give it a lightness that offsets its weight.
-An above-counter storage cabinet and curved center drawers enhance the piece's traditional look.
 A polished green granite countertop offers a durable surface that seems to melt into the green-painted wood below.

 Leaf-green walls frame a shower whose back walls are sheathed in diamond-shape tiles in earthy greens and beiges.
 These organic colors contrast with the bath's otherwise-contemporary nature, brought to the forefront with a minimalistic wall-hung sink, faucet, showerhead, and silvertone medicine cabinet.
-A glass-framed branch hangs from a silver chain, adding a bit of lushness to the clean-edged landscape.
+These ideas combine to create a stunning all-green bathroom.

 A bold color scheme of acid green and coral gives this small but elegant bathroom a tropical edge.
 Look to the Victorian age to appreciate the beauty of the etched-glass mirror and crystal pendants.
 Along with a curvaceous cream-color vanity, the white woodwork, marble countertop, and octagonal tile floor give the eye several places to rest.
 The existing glass accessories add an elegant touch, but intensely coral ones would extend the energy of the paint colors into another dimension.